 The Tyler Clementi Foundation’s mission is to end online and offline bullying in schools, workplaces, and faith communities.
 We believe that progress can be made through education, advocacy, research, and collaboration among diverse communities.

 Our unique approach of programs promoting pro-active and positive action mixes prevention, remediation and larger systemic change, encouraging individuals and communities to take a stand against bullying from #Day1.

 The first step toward ending bullying is to make a personal commitment to stop it, report it, or reach out to the victim with support.
 The Upstander Pledge empowers you to be a leader in your community by demonstrating your stand against bullying.
 You can encourage others to take responsibility for their actions.
 This important tool is a positive way to help counter hostile environments, garner support, and build a larger movement of awareness.

 We must prevent bullying before it begins.
 Imagine if on the first day of school, work or on a new sports team, a person in authority stood up and verbally told everyone that any form of bullying, harassment, or humiliation would not be tolerated?

-The #Day1 Campaign is an effective, immediate, and free way to reduce bullying, harassment, and humiliation.
+The #Day1 initiative is an effective, immediate, and free way to reduce bullying, harassment, and humiliation.
 It requires these elements: